aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the following people for their contributions and reviews of this specification: Brian Campbell.
+The authors would like to thank the following people for their contributions and reviews of this specification: Brian Campbell, Kamron Batmanghelich.